pcf-training-class/PCF-Training/01. Introduction to Pivotal Cloud Foundry/readme.md

 11. View the application details.

       ``cf app node``

-12. You may repeat the steps for the other applications by cd into the appropriate directory and push the app.
+12. You may repeat the steps for other applications by cd into the appropriate directory and push the app.
 For example:

     ```cd ../python```